 Besides, it also made me consciously look for experiences like this in our future travels.
 While travelling, it’s always good to look for places and experiences that educate us, and enrich our soul.
 Travel is as much about ‘seeing’ as it is about ‘feeling’, and ‘internalizing’.
 To read more about such travel thoughts, do check out: “Travel is the essence of life“.

-Do write to us about your thoughts on the questions that we pose to ourselves in this section.
+Do write to us about your thoughts on the questions that I pose to myself in this section.
 Do you concur with my travel perspective over Death Railway?
 Yes, or no; please share with me.

 I gone through the nicely mentioned report.. it’s really excellent as you are planning the visit after home work in it.
 This write up made me unhappy as 100 thousand human have to sacrifice and felt proud for both of you to visit such historical places .